zachgoll/fullstack-roadmap-series/.github/ISSUE_TEMPLATE/course-related-question.md

 ---

 _This is a Github issue template.
 You will need to replace all lines marked with **REPLACE**.
+If you want to see an example issue, [please refer to this one](https://github.com/zachgoll/fullstack-roadmap-series/issues/1).
 While I will try to get to your question as quickly as possible, I am creating this series for free and therefore don't always have a ton of free time.
 Thanks for your understanding!_

 ### What video or post URL is your question regarding?